peteroupc/peteroupc.github.io/graphics.md

 3. Each _texture_ (an image that is applied to the surface of 3-D objects)&mdash;
     * is in a 16-bit-per-pixel format, where each pixel has the vertex color format given earlier, or
-    * is in a 1-, 2-, 4-, or 8-bit-per-pixel format and has a table of colors with the vertex color format given earlier.
+    * is in a 1-, 2-, 4-, or 8-bit-per-pixel format and has a table of colors with that color format.

 4. The width and height of each texture is a power of 2.
 5. A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
 6. Textures may contain transparent pixels.
+7. Textures should not be "pixelated" before the game uses them.
+A "pixelated" image occurs when an image is enlarged with point filtering (also called box filtering or nearest-neighbor filtering), with the result that some or all of the resulting image's rows and columns are repeated.
-7. Depth buffers (Z buffers) and depth-based pixel-level fog are supported.
+8. Depth buffers (Z buffers) and depth-based pixel-level fog are supported.
-8. The 3-D graphics buffer's resolution is the same as the screen resolution.
+9. The 3-D graphics buffer's resolution is the same as the screen resolution.
-9. 3-D primitives should undergo perspective correction, but this is optional.[^5]
+10. 3-D primitives should undergo perspective correction, but this is optional.[^5]

 > **Example:** For a "screen resolution" (see later) of 640 &times; 480 pixels, no more than 12,800 primitives (640 &times; 480 / 24) and 38,400 vertices can be shown at a time, and the maximum texture size is 256 &times; 256 pixels.